Banno/knife-whisk/README.markdown

 Most importantly, as a team you define what your production servers look like in your whisk.yml file and you'll never bring up a new node with a missing security group because you forgot some ancillary service was on the node that needed it.

+Security groups with VPC are a pain so we added a way to call them by name in your whisk.yml. knife-whisk will translate the `--security-groups name1,name2` to `--security-groups-ids id1,id2` according to what is in your "security-groups" lookup section.

 ## Installation

 Add this line to your application's Gemfile: